mohammad0234/Fitness-Tracker-App/README.md

 ![run test files screenshot](fitjourney/installation/run_tests.png)

 # FitJourney
 FitJourney is a mobile application designed to help users log workouts, track progress, and stay motivated with interactive data visualizations, goal tracking, and streak monitoring.
-Built using Flutter, it ensures a smooth and intuitive experience while leveraging Firebase for authentication and SQLite for local data storage.
+Built using Flutter, it ensures a smooth and intuitive experience while leveraging Firebase for authentication and SQLite for local data storage and firestore for cloud syncing.

 Tech Stack
 Frontend: Flutter (Dart)